 Rory Smith – Appointed: 2013

 (BS 2006, Interior Design) participated in Professor Wei Dong’s study abroad program in China, and was a member of the UW Marching Band.
-Rory is the Manager of Store Format for Walgreens at its headquarters in Deerfield, Illinois, leading a team of design professionals in translating business strategy into customer experiences.
+Rory is the Senior Manager of Store Format for Walgreens at its headquarters in Deerfield, Illinois, leading a team of design professionals in translating business strategy into customer experiences.
 He began his Walgreens career as a store planner helping to design and open hundreds of new stores, and in 2011 became Manager of Store Merchandising, guiding the merchandise planning and presentation efforts for a nationwide flagship program before accepting his current position.
-Rory lives with his wife and son in Wheeling, Illinois.
+Rory lives with his wife and two sons in Wheeling, Illinois.

 Mary Strohmaier – Appointed: 2013